jhayer/baargin/paper/paper.md

 Resistance Genes detection In Nextflow: *baargin*.
 It allows the users to analyse genomic datasets from short and long sequencing reads, of several bacterial strains from the same species in one command line.
-The workflow will automatically assemble the genomes, check for contamination and specifically extract the sequences that belong the expected taxon.
+The workflow will automatically assemble the genomes, check for contamination and specifically extract the sequences that belong to the expected taxon.
 It will then identify their sequence type and screen the assemblies for plasmids sequences and ARGs.
 The fact that *baargin* is implemented in Nextflow and is based on containers makes the analyses reproducible.
 Its modular design makes it